 The jury will determine the degree of fault for all parties involved in a dog bite incident should a case proceed to trial.
 Victims determined to be partially at fault for their own losses can only recoup damages for the owner’s percentage of the blame.

-Getting bit by a dog can be a terrifying and overwhelming experience, making it difficult to know how to respond to an attack.
-Before anything else, an injured victim should seek medical attention and notify 911.
-This is crucial to ensure that they receive prompt treatment for their injuries and that authorities are able to ensure that the dog’s owner and verify that the dog does not carry any dangerous illnesses (i.e. rabies).
+Getting bit by a dog can be a terrifying and overwhelming experience, making it difficult to know how to respond immediately after an attack.
+Before anything else, an injured victim should seek medical attention and call 911.
+This is crucial to ensure they receive prompt treatment for their injuries and that authorities are able to verify the dog doesn’t carry any dangerous illnesses (e.g., rabies).
 Additionally, a medical professional can help a victim assess their losses and potential compensation.

 To seek out compensation for losses related to a dog bite, a victim or their attorney must first contact the dog owner and, if the claim cannot be resolved directly, file a complaint with the local court.
 In Miami, these claims must include the name of the dog’s owner, details describing the attack, and an estimate of the victim’s damages.